About the Come-See-Me Festival

 The Come-See-Me Festival is Rock Hill’s annual salute to spring.
 Each year, this ten-day festival brings over 80 events and activities to over 100,000 attendees.
 Loaded with frogs, music, and fun, the festival brings together friends, neighbors, and festival-lovers from all over the United States and the world.

-Come-See-Me is considered the largest, all-volunteer festival in South Carolina and attracted nearly 120,000 participants in 2015.
-Guests came from 23 states, plus Canada, Germany, and France.
+Come-See-Me is considered the largest, all-volunteer festival in South Carolina and attracted nearly 125,000 participants in 2017.
+Guests came from 27 states and seven countries.

-2017’s official festival sponsors are Carolinas HealthCare System, the City of Rock Hill, Comporium, Rock Hill Coca-Cola Bottling Company, and Williams & Fudge.
+2018’s official festival sponsors are Atrium Health, the City of Rock Hill, Comporium, Rock Hill Coca-Cola Bottling Company, and Williams & Fudge.
 Their generous support allows the festival to provide events at minimal or no charge.

 Come-See-Me debuted in the spring of 1962 as a community project to encourage tourists, relatives, and friends to visit Rock Hill during its most beautiful season.
 What started as a weekend event has grown in popularity and expanded to 10 days.